JADE-V-V/JADE-WEB-APP/docs/json_structure.md

 where the key of the tally dictionary needs to be the name of the .csv file  in the raw data repository that contains the data to plot.

+At the same tally level, a `"general"` tally can be optionally specified.
+This contains parameters that are not related to the rendering of the single tally result, but are applicable to the benchmark itself.
+The only option available for the moment is `"tally_options_labels"`.
+This accepts a list of labels that will be used to give additional information in case the tally selection was to be split into subcategories.

-The following are the available options for each benchmark configuration.
+The following, instead, are the available options for each tally configuration.

 ## Mandatory configuration options